 For operating the indoor unit, the user interface of the indoor unit should be switched ON.
 Refer to the indoor unit operation manual for more details.

 9 Maintenance and service

-Maintenance must be done by an authorised installer or service agent.
+Maintenance MUST be done by an authorized installer or service agent.

-We recommend to do maintenance at least once a year.
+We recommend performing maintenance at least once a year.
 However, applicable legislation might require shorter maintenance intervals.